+------DOSAGE AND ADMINISTRATION------DOSAGE AND ADMINISTRATION

-------DOSAGE AND ADMINISTRATION-----For complete information on preparation before colonoscopy and administration of the dosage regimen, see full prescribing information.
+For complete information on preparation before colonoscopy and administration of the dosage regimen, see full prescribing information.
 (2.1, 2.2)

-- Preparation and Administration (2.1) - Administration of two doses of SUTAB (24 tablets) are required for a complete preparation for colonoscopy.
-Twelve (12) tablets are equivalent to one dose. - Water must be consumed with each dose of SUTAB and additional water must be consumed after each dose. - Do not take other laxatives while taking SUTAB. - Do not take oral medications within 1 hour of starting each dose of SUTAB. - If taking tetracycline or fluoroquinolone antibiotics, iron, digoxin, chlorpromazine, or penicillamine, take these medications at least 2 hours before and not less than 6 hours after administration of each dose of SUTAB.

-Split Dose (2-Day) Regimen (2.2)
+Preparation and Administration (2.1) Administration of two doses (24 tablets) are required for a complete preparation for

+- SUTAB is supplied as two bottles each containing 12 tablets.
+Twelve (12) tablets are - equivalent to one dose. - Each SUTAB bottle contains a desiccant.
+Remove and discard the desiccant from both bottles the evening prior to the colonoscopy. - Must consume water with each dose and an additional 32 ounces of water after - each dose.
+Do not take other laxatives. - Administer oral medications at least 1 hour before starting each dose of SUTAB. - If taking tetracycline or fluoroquinolone antibiotics, iron, digoxin, chlorpromazine, or - penicillamine, take these medications at least 2 hours before and not less than 6 hours after administration of each dose.
+Recommended Split Dose (2-Day) Dosage Regimen (2.2)